Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 !!!
-Scalers only work when the resolution of your video does not match with your display.
-If the resolution of the video you're playing matches with your display's resolution, scalers will remain unused.
+Scalers only work when the resolution of your video does not match your display.
+If the resolution of the video you're playing matches your display's resolution, scalers will remain unused.
 !!!

 ### QoL Changes